PetersonGIS/NightVision/README.md

 ## Viewing the map in the browser
 - [Rendered with OpenLayers:](http://htmlpreview.github.io/?https://github.com/PetersonGIS/NightVision/blob/master/live-map.html)
-Note that the water texture, road labels and tilt functionality are missing from this map, which displays the night-vision.json style.
+Note that the road labels and tilt functionality are missing from this map, which displays the night-vision.json style.
 - [Rendered with Mapbox:](http://www.gretchenpeterson.com/live-map-mapbox-night-vision.html)
-  Note that the water texture, road labels, and tilt are working in this map, which displays the night-vision3d.json style.
+  Note that the road labels, and tilt are working in this map, which displays the night-vision3d.json style.
 Test the tilt (pitch)   functionality by holding ctrl while clicking and dragging.
 The building extrusions are not yet functional on mobile devices.
 - At zooms 15 and higher the data begins to appear blocky, this is due to clipping issues in the source data that are in the process of    being fixed.
 - A piece of the Rhine River appears to be missing from the original data.